Jessica Peters, Dear Dyslexic Psychologist

 Dr Jacqueline Caskey, Dear Dyslexic Tutor

-Jacqueline recently completed her PhD in Sociology, focusing on dyslexia and Learning Difficulties with a particular interest in working with adult students in higher education and in workplaces.
+Dr Jaque Caskey and Dr Dolores Goodey are both qualified teachers with many years working with young people and adults who have Dyslexia.
+Dr Jacqueline completed her PhD focusing on Dyslexia and Learning Difficulties with a particular interest in working with students in higher education and in workplaces.
 She has a background in teaching with a Master of Education.
-Jacqueline is a PhD tutor who supports adolescents and adults who have dyslexia and learning disabilities within Queensland.
-She has previously worked with a range of organisations as a Teacher and Disability Officer.
-Tutoring sessions are offered face to face if you live on the Sunshine Coast or via videoconferencing.
-Contact Dear Dyslexic for more information.
+Jacqueline is a PhD tutor who supports adolescents and adults who have Dyslexia and learning disabilities within Queensland.
+She has previously worked with a range of organisations as a Teacher and Disabilities Officer.
+She now provides culturally appropriate support and educational services to progress learning for students and adults on the Sunshine Coast.

 Dr Dolores Goodey trained as a secondary school teacher and is an Associate Member of the British Dyslexia Association where she obtained her Dyslexia Assessor qualification.
 For many years Dolores has worked as a Dyslexia Consultant with young people and adults who have dyslexia in the U.K and a dyslexia tutor in Australia She has experience working with people from all ages and backgrounds as a remediating specialist and Dyslexia assessor.
 More recently she has been heard on two community radio stations discussing the nature of difficulties experienced by those with Dyslexia across the lifespan.